zxc916684603/ecs/intl.en-US/Best Practices/FaaS instances best practices/Use OpenCL on an f1 instance.md

     ```language-shell
     # If needed, add the environment variable and grant the permission to run the commands
-    export PATH=$PATH:/opt/dcp1_0/script/
+    export PATH=$PATH:/opt/dcp1_1/script/
-    chmod +x /opt/dcp1_0/script/faascmd
+    chmod +x /opt/dcp1_1/script/faascmd
-    # Replace hereIsMySecretId with your AccessKey ID.
-Replace hereIsMySecretKey with your AccessKey Secret
+    # Replace hereIsYourSecretId with your AccessKey ID.
+Replace hereIsYourSecretKey with your AccessKey Secret
     faascmd config --id=hereIsYourSecretId --key=hereIsYourSecretKey
-    # Replace hereIsMyBucket with the bucket name of your OSS in the Region China East 1.
+    # Replace hereIsYourBucket with the bucket name of your OSS in the Region China East 1.
     faascmd auth --bucket=hereIsYourBucket

     ```